Premature Ventricular Contractions (PVCs, PVC)

 - What are the dangers of premature ventricular contractions?

-How is premature ventricular contraction diagnosed?
-(Part 2)
+How is premature ventricular contraction diagnosed (echo and stress test)?

 Echocardiography uses ultrasound waves to produce images of the heart's chambers and valves and the lining around the heart (pericardium).
 Echocardiography is useful in measuring the size of the heart chambers, the forcefulness of heart ventricle contractions, the thickness of the heart muscles, and the functioning of the heart valves.
 Echocardiography is therefore useful in diagnosing conditions that can cause premature ventricular contractions such as: